 - any activity which seriously endangers the health or safety of another individual.

-To help you identify whether something is hazing or not, ask yourself the questions below.
-If you answer “yes” to any of these questions, the activity is probably hazing.
+To help you identify whether something is hazing or not, ask yourself the following questions:

-- Would active, current members of the group refuse to participate in this activity with the new members and do exactly the same activity?
+- Would active, current members of the group, refuse to take part in this activity with the new members and do the same activity?